 Eventually a perfect storm of problems including drought, famine, and the Apache raids forced the inhabitants of the Abo to leave their home and assimilate into neighboring communities along the Rio Grande.
 By 1678, Abo was abandoned.

-To see photos of the Quarai Ruins, click here.
+To see my posts from the other Salinas Pueblo Mission Ruins, click here.

 Ruins From A More Recent Time

 As soon as you turn off the highway onto the road that goes to Abo, there are two little abandoned houses.
 Thinking that perhaps it had been a ranger station, I only photographed the smaller one because it was more easily accessible.